abajwa-hw/security-workshops/Setup-Hue-kerberos-LDAP.md

 #### Hue config changes needed to make Hue work on a LDAP-enbled, kerborized cluster

+- Goals:
+  - Kerberos enable Hue and integrate it with FreeIPAs directory

+- Now that kerberos has been enabled on the sandbox VM and LDAP has also been setup, we can configure Hue to for this configuration

 -  Edit the kerberos principal to hadoop user mapping to add Hue Under Ambari > HDFS > Configs > hadoop.security.auth_to_local, add hue entry below.
 If the other entries do not exist, add them all
 ```